 Date of Authorship for this Version

 Schleicher, David, "The Seventeenth Amendment and Federalism in an Age of National Political Parties" (2014).
 Faculty Scholarship Series.
-Paper 4962.
+4962.